 With each light step, she twirled and sang this little song.
 A tingle ran up my spine as I realized what God was showing me.

 Yes, Lord, I get it!
 These handicapped children are the butterflies.
 They are full of beauty!
-Filled with grace and wonder, and even so, they are broken.
-But oh, how lovely and special they are to You, Lord, and how precious a gift it is to get to behold one single moment of the beauty that lives within them!
+Filled with grace and wonder.
+How lovely and special they are to You, Lord, and how precious a gift it is to get to behold one single moment of the beauty that lives within them!

 Thank you, Sweet Jesus, for choosing me to love a child with a special need.